davzzar/prep-page/index.md

 - template: content-feature
   block: feature-1
   media_alignment: Left
-  headline: Communicate directly, privately, and securely
+  headline: "<strong>Communicate </strong>directly, privately, and securely"
   content: Use Prep's instant messaging to communicate with your patients directly,
     quickly, and without giving your own information away.
   media: